EOxServer/eoxserver/docs/sphinx/en/rfc/rfc2.rst

 ``"binding_method": "factory"``).
 In this case the registry invokes a factory that returns an instance of the desired implementation.
-Factories must be implementations of a descendant of :class:`FactoryInterface`.
+Factories must be implementations of a descendant of :class:`~.FactoryInterface`.
 Implementations and factories are linked together only at runtime, based on the metadata collected during the detection phase.
 This binding method is used e.g. for binding to instances of a resource wrapper::